oriuminc/vagrant-ariadne/README.md

   `ariadne/data`, `.rvmrc` will create new directories relative to that dir.
 See notes in the `.rvmrc` for info on why normal bash script approach is avoided.
+* Oh god.
+The lucid64 basebox is 64 bit, so you must have a system running in 64-bit mode in order to boot it.
+Some models of 64-bit Macbooks will boot to 32-bit mode by default.
+Please run `uname -m` and ensure the system architecture is `x86_64`.
+(Alternatively, `i386` indicates 32-bit mode.)
+[This Apple knowledgebase article][apple-sys-arch] should help you configure your machine correctly if it's not already.

 To Do
 =====